-The purpose of the award is to recognize an individual or individuals for an outstanding research contribution in the field of information science.
-The award is intended to be for achievements that have significant impact in the field.
+This award recognizes an individual or team who have made an outstanding contribution to information science research.
 The award is for a systematic “program of research” in a single area at a level beyond the single study, but not at the level of a lifetime’s work.

 The nominee must meet the following qualifications:

 - For this award, “information science” is considered to include all the communication activities and information science and technology fields noted in the first paragraph of Article II, “Purpose,” of the ASIS&T Constitution and Bylaws, published on the ASIS&T website.

 - Persons involved in information science research or developmental programs which include research are eligible for the award.